Casting vs. Forging: Why U.S. Manufacturers Are Converting Castings to Forgings

 Domestic supply chain resilience has become a top priority for procurement teams across industries.
 By converting critical parts from castings to forgings and sourcing them domestically, purchasing managers can:

-These are not just patriotic benefits.
-They are practical procurement wins that protect budgets, schedules and reputations.
+These benefits are not just patriotic; they are practical procurement wins that protect budgets, schedules, and reputations.

 Questions Every Purchasing Manager Should Ask